-Coconut Oil or Butter: these terms are interchangeable.
+Coconut Oil or Butter: these products are almost interchangeable.
 Coconut oil is solid at room temperature, but it melts quickly and can be used well in baking applications.

-Many natural retailers offer a soy-based cream cheese product, and that’s the best alternative we’ve found.
+Many natural retailers offer soy, cashew or coconut-based cream cheese product, and that’s the best alternative we’ve found.
 To make your own at home:

 - 1 cup Firm Silken Tofu

 - 2 Tablespoons Olive or Vegetable Oil

 - 3 Tablespoons Lemon Juice or 2 Tablespoons Apple Cider Vinegar